Lake Gault: Flora and fauna

-The forest around Lake Gault is largely composed of rimu, Southern rātā, and kāmahi.
-Horopito, tawheowheo, kiekie, and hutu are common understory trees, and ferns and mosses such as Lomaria discolor and the giant moss Dawsonia superba are found on the forest floor.
+The forest around Lake Gault is largely composed of rimu, southern rātā, and kāmahi.
+Horopito, tāwheowheo, kiekie, and hutu are common understory trees, and ferns and mosses such as Lomaria discolor and the giant moss Dawsonia superba are found on the forest floor.

 As well as the usual forest birds like New Zealand tomtit, grey warbler, and fantail, the forest around Lake Gault is a reintroduction site for the rowi (Apteryx rowi), New Zealand's rarest kiwi species.
 By the late 1990s the world population or rowi had fallen to less than 200, all found in a single forest near Ōkārito.
 A species recovery programme run by the Department of Conservation called Operation Nest Egg removes rowi eggs from nesting burrows, incubates them at the West Coast Wildlife Centre, and rears the birds to adult weight on a predator-free offshore island.
 When Ōkārito Forest proved too crowded for further release, the forest around Lake Gault was chosen as site for a new population of rowi, and 27 were released there in December 2018.
 Most remained within a few hundred metres of the release site, but one travelled 12 km down the coast and inland, climbing the mountains behind Fox Glacier before having to be retrieved by a search-and-rescue team at an altitude of 1250 m.